Code-Institute-Submissions/Meet-The-Adventure/README.md

 ## Known bugs

 Overall:
+info: OK! means that I have solved the problem.

 1. The images need to be resized to upload faster.

-2. Footer is missing
+2. OK!
+Footer is missing

-3. All links on the page should be _blank
+3. OK!
+All links on the page should be _blank OK!

-4. Move Adventure page to home and delete the Adventure page
+4. OK!
+Move Adventure page to home and delete the Adventure page OK!

-5. Facebook should be changed to Linkedin
+5. OK!
+Facebook should be changed to Linkedin OK!

 6. The header in the hero images should be linked to home.

+7. Hamburger menu do open but does not close when clicked.

 * Home

-7. Hamburger menu do open but does not close when clicked.

 8. Post section (middle part) the boxes need to be aligned in Ipad size

 * Shop
+Info: I changed the shop page to Equipment and have linked to different stores

-9. The images seem to get very small on certain devices
+9. OK!
+The images seem to get very small on certain devices

-* Adventure DELETE
+10. OK!
+Adventure DELETE

 * Contact